Bridal Boutique Business Overview:

 - List of Essential Office Equipment

 - See Our List of General Retail Equipment

 Monthly Expenses and Operating Costs To Consider:

 In addition to our list of common business expenses, your bridal boutique will require a budget for the ongoing cost of acquiring dresses and accessories.

 Bare essential – $5,000-10,000.
 The startup costs for setting up a small shop depends greatly from location to location and depending on your goals, but you probably won’t need much more than a modestly sized location to start (you can upgrade later) and a decent collection of dresses and other items.

 Tips and Considerations:

 - Constantly keep your knowledge of wedding trends and etiquette up-to-date.
-Read magazines to keep you up to date of various trends in the wedding industry.
+Read magazines to keep you up to date on various trends in the wedding industry.

 - You also need to learn about wedding and reception decorations, starting with flowers.
-Catch up on the latest trends of wedding attire.
+Catch up on the latest trends in wedding attire.